INVESTING IN PEOPLE AND RELATIONSHIPS TO ENSURE WE DELIVER LASTING VALUE FOR ALL STAKEHOLDERS

-We have maintained our Group Environmental Management System certification to ISO14001:2015, and successfully transitioned our Health and Safety Management System from BS OHSAS 1800:2007 to ISO45001:2018.
-We are currently on target to develop and gain certification to a Quality Management System compliant with ISO9001:2015 in late 2021.
+We continue to maintain our Group Environmental Management System certification to ISO14001:2015, and our Health and Safety Management System to ISO45001:2018.
+Each are now complemented through our recent certification to Quality Management System certification ISO9001:2015 in January 2022 (targeted late 2021).

 Our responsible supply chain

-Collaborative working with our supply chain, to keep our people safe, to future-proof our companies, to achieve high levels of customer satisfaction and to drive operational efficiencies.
-We have continued to update our pre-qualification system Builders Profile with enhanced ESG obligations and a heightened focus on Diversity, Equity and Inclusion (DEI).
-During 2021, we will accelerate our innovation programme with an emphasis on DEI, WLC and CE to achieve the next steps of our 2030 journey.
+We are thoroughly invested in collaboration with our supply chain, to keep our people safe, to future-proof our companies, to achieve high levels of customer satisfaction and to drive operational efficiencies.
+We have continued to update our pre-qualification (and monitoring) system Builders Profile with enhanced ESG obligations and a heightened focus on DEI.

-Telford Homes employees have been its heartbeat during its 20 year history.
+Telford Homes employees have been central to its culture since its inception 21 years ago.
 They drive our values and productivity such that we can achieve our goals.
-Our strong culture underpins our employee retention rate of 92 per cent.
-We employ around 300 people, and on an average day (including our supply chain) we are responsible for the wellbeing, health and safety of around 1,531 people across our offices and sites.
+We employ around 328 people, and on an average day (including our supply chain), we are responsible for the wellbeing, health and safety of around 1,531 people across our offices and sites.

-Since May 2020, following a short period of closure during the first lockdown, our sites, sales centres and offices have undertaken phased reopenings whilst implementing new safe working procedures and conditions.
-The fortitude and commitment of our people and supply chains has - and continues to be - truly inspiring.
+Throughout the pandemic, we have implemented safe working procedures and conditions.
+The resilience and commitment of our people and supply chains has – and continues to be – truly inspirational!

 In accordance with our Equal Opportunity and Diversity Policy, we aim to be an inclusive employer and to continue to employ the best people for each role.
-We have developed a new DEI Framework with our CBRE and TCC colleagues and this will be rolled out during 2021.
+During 2021, we developed a new DEI Framework and launched it in February 2022.
 This approach consists of three core principles and commitments: company, community and industry.
-For example, within the community pillar, we aim to make a proportional contribution to a CBRE-wide commitment to invest $1-3 billion in diverse supplier spend in 2020- 2025.
-Our recently formed Health and Wellbeing Committee will provide the support and signposting function of the work of the DEI Committee.
+Our Health and Wellbeing Committee will provide the support and signposting function of the work of the DEI Committee.

 Policies and procedures

-The Telford Homes Executive Committee is dedicated to, and actively promotes, a positive health and safety culture.
+The Telford Homes Executive Committee actively promotes a positive health and safety culture.
 This is underpinned by up-to-date policies, procedures, legal registers, risk assessments and appropriate precautionary control measures.
-Each is maintained in accordance with ISO45001:2018, and communicated to relevant employees and site operatives.
+Each is maintained in accordance with ISO45001:2018 and communicated to relevant employees and site operatives.
 Our senior Operations Leaders frequently carry out unplanned site spot checks across Health, Safety and Environment criteria, in addition to formalised regular inspection strategies.

-Our team is supported by our Executive Health and Safety Committee and our Operational Health and Safety Forum.
-Each benefit from representation from the Group Managing Director and senior construction, commercial and sustainability personnel.
-Co-operatively, each meeting drives strategic operational regulatory compliance and best practice.
-Our Health, Safety and Environment Director sits on a range of Global and UK Councils and Forums to reciprocate best practice and to stay informed of legal requirements and industry standards.
+Our Health, Safety and Environment team is supported by our Executive Health and Safety Committee and our Operational Health and Safety Forum.
+Each benefit from representation from the Group Managing Director and senior construction, commercial and sustainability employees.
+Cooperatively, each meeting drives strategic operational regulatory compliance and best practice.
+Furthermore, our Health, Safety and Environment Director sits on a range of Global and UK Councils and Forums to reciprocate best practice.